chipxsd/stream-based-sync/stream-based-sync.md

 Now that we had identified a few of these use cases, let's figure out what kind of data we even deal with in those cases.

-We mentioned **file sharing** -- that means file and directory structure replication across clients.
+We mentioned **file sharing** -- that means file content and directory structure replication across clients.
 If I add a file to the _shared_ folder on one of my computers, I'd like that file to appear on other computer too.
-Same if I modify that file on one computer, I want that file along with its content to be copied on other machines too.
+Same if I modify that file on one computer, I want that file along with its content to be copied to other machines too.
 The easiest way to implement this would be to copy the whole directory (along with all the files and sub-directories) every time we change something (add or remove a file, change the content in a file).
 This would work, but that simply does not scale.
 If I keep adding